Bandwidth/api-docs/content/numbers/downloadingReports.md

 ### Query Report Status
-Because of the asynchronous nature of the `/billingReports` endpoint, a <code class="post">POST</code> request does not necessarily mean the report is ready to be consumed.
-A <code class="get">GET</code> request to the URI received in the location header will return the report status, letting us know if it is ready to be downloaded or not.
+Because of the asynchronous nature of the `/billingReports` endpoint, a POST request does not necessarily mean the report is ready to be consumed.
+A GET request to the URI received in the location header will return the report status, letting us know if it is ready to be downloaded or not.
 Expected responses in the `<ReportStatus>` element are `PROCESSING` and `COMPLETED`.

 #### Request